liut/rerun/README.md

 When using flag `--test`, rerun executes `go test`.
 If tests fail, rerun will not continue to build and/or run the program.

 Flag `--build` makes rerun execute `go build` in the local folder, creating a executable.

-Flag `--no-run` omits actually running the program.
-This is useful if you only wish to test and/or build.

-Flag `--race` will test/build/run the program with race detection enabled.